apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 ## Step 7.
 Adding novel trait names to EFO
 Traits remaining unmapped or poorly mapped can be submitted to EFO if a suitable parent term is available.
-Any new terms added will be picked up by ZOOMA in the next iteration of the trait mapping pipeline.
-Novel traits can be submitted to EFO using the [Webulous templates](https://www.ebi.ac.uk/efo/webulous/) **Add EFO disease** and **Import HP term**.
-Open a new Google spreadsheet and connect with the server using the Webulous Add-on.

-There is a helpqer script available for preparing the table.
-The input file  `${BATCH_ROOT}/trait_mapping/efo_ontology_terms.txt ` must contain a list of ontology URIs for EFO import, one entry per line.
-Example of such a file:

 ```
 http://purl.obolibrary.org/obo/HP_0002647